 - Specification of the guts involvement in the absorption, transportation and secretion of major elements,

-- Help to identify hormonal markers involved in the functioning or dysfunctioning of the neuroendocrine system of the GIT,
+- Helps to identify hormonal markers involved in the functioning or dysfunctioning of the neuroendocrine system of the GIT,

 - Validation of the presence of both beneficial bacteria and bacterial by-products etc.

-Since the evaluation of the health of the gut needs elucidations of interactions taking place between all the physiological processes connected to the gut, there are many different markers or means of measurements required.
-This comprehensive understanding of the gut has enabled research into the animal gut health to proceed both in basic and in applied directions thereby enabling researchers to address many a concern regarding food safety.
-Thus, this new research tool which stems from the systems biology, is indeed a factor which has the potential to bring about yet another extremely viable economic and productive change in the animal husbandry industry.
+Since the evaluation of the health of the gut needs elucidations of interactions taking place between all the physiological processes connected to the gut.
+Many different markers or means of measurement methods are required.
+This comprehensive understanding of the gut has enabled research into the animal gut health to proceed both in basic and in applied directions.
+Thereby enabling researchers to address many a concern regarding food safety.
+This new research tool, which stems from the systems biology, is indeed a factor which has the potential to bring about yet another extremely viable economic and productive change in the animal husbandry industry.